worakritsoo/svelte-ionic/REPLS.md

-# All REPLs containing the individual elements of IONIC
+# REPLs containing the individual elements of IONIC

 The full app: https://ionicsvelte.firebaseapp.com/